Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ::

-   usage: ANNOgesic.py annotation_transfer [-h] [--PAGIT_folder PAGIT_FOLDER]
+    usage: annogesic annotation_transfer [-h] [--RATT_path RATT_PATH]
-                                           [--RATT_path RATT_PATH]
                                          [--compare_pair COMPARE_PAIR [COMPARE_PAIR ...]]
                                          [--element ELEMENT]
                                          [--transfer_type TRANSFER_TYPE]
                                          [--ref_gbk REF_GBK]
                                          [--ref_fasta REF_FASTA]
                                          [--target_fasta TARGET_FASTA]
                                          [--convert_to_gff_rnt_ptt]
                                          [project_path]

     positional arguments:
       project_path          Path of the project folder.
 If none is given the current directory is used.

     optional arguments:
-     -h, --help            show this help message and exit --PAGIT_folder PAGIT_FOLDER
+      -h, --help            show this help message and exit --RATT_path RATT_PATH
-                           Path of the PAGIT folder.
-If your PAGIT folder is not located at /tools/PAGIT, please assign here.
-     --RATT_path RATT_PATH
                             Path of the start.ratt.sh file of RATT folder.
 Default is start.ratt.sh.
       --compare_pair COMPARE_PAIR [COMPARE_PAIR ...], -p COMPARE_PAIR [COMPARE_PAIR ...]
-                           Please assign the name of pairs. ex.
+                            Please assign the name of fasta files of pairs. ex.
+                            NC_007795:NEW_NC_007795.
+The reference fasta file is
-                           $REFERENCE.fa:$TARGET.fa.
-ATTENTION:please make sure
+                            NC_007795.fa and the target fasta file is NEW_NC_007795.fa.
+ATTENTION:please make sure the ref
-                           the ref name is the same as embl file.
+                            name is the same as embl file.
       --element ELEMENT, -e ELEMENT
                             It will become the prefix of all output file.
       --transfer_type TRANSFER_TYPE, -t TRANSFER_TYPE
                             The transfer type for running RATT.(details can refer to the manual of RATT.) default is Strain.
       --ref_gbk REF_GBK, -re REF_GBK
                             The folder which stores every reference embl folders.If you have no embl folder, you can assign the folder of genbank.
       --ref_fasta REF_FASTA, -rf REF_FASTA
                             The folder of reference fasta files.
       --target_fasta TARGET_FASTA, -tf TARGET_FASTA
                             The folder which stores target fasta files.
       --convert_to_gff_rnt_ptt, -g
                             Do you want to convert to gff, rnt and ptt?
 Default is False

 - Output files

 All the output files from `PAGIT and RATT <http://www.sanger.ac.uk/resources/software/pagit/>`_